This is a guest post brought to you by Lance from TravelAddicts.net.

 All photos are copyrighted and courtesy of PA_Scuba_Diver.
 Used with permission.

-Looking for more places to visit in the area?
+Looking for more things to do near Bethlehem?
 Tour the Martin Guitar Factory, take a ride at the National Canal Museum, and learn about the area’s history at the National Museum of Industrial History.